 #EdgeComputing#Serverless

-IaC is one of the most important DevOps practices in use along with continuous delivery.
-Changeless infrastructure, faster go to market, scalability, cost efficiency and risk mitigation are some of the reasons why IaC gained popularity over the years.
-As the number of production and delivery cycles increases, the use of IaC tools have transformed the way engineers design, test and release applications.
+Infrastructure as Code (IaC) is one of the most important DevOps practices in use today, alongside continuous delivery.
+Changeless infrastructure, faster time-to-market, scalability, cost efficiency, and risk mitigation are some of the reasons why IaC has gained popularity over the years.
+As the number of production and delivery cycles increases, the use of IaC tools has transformed the way engineers design, test, and release applications.

 Data is the driving force behind modern businesses, offering valuable insights and real-time control over critical business operations.
 However, this deluge of data is also changing the way businesses look at computing.